 Sources of nitrogen gas can be from an existing in-house source if available, high pressure cylinders, a dedicated Holtec nitrogen generator or a Holtec mobile nitrogen generator HCMNG.
 Contact Holtec for more information.

-Although venting of trapped gas is not essential once nitrogen gas has replaced air in the piping, Holtec also offers trapped gas vents models.
+Venting of trapped gas is not essential once nitrogen gas has replaced air in the piping.

 Always exercise extreme caution when venting nitrogen into occupied areas to ensure oxygen concentration does not fall to a level that could endanger life.
 Always vent the nitrogen to the outside atmosphere if there is any doubt.
 We have created computer calculation tool to determine if a space is sufficiently large to assimilate the gas being vented without creating a hazard.
 The tool being made available to all, so please contact us for your copy.